 In that case, Funimation could be your best option.
 It only costs $5.99/mo for ad-free anime and every title in the library has both subbed and dubbed versions.
 You can even get a further 15% off if you pay annually instead of monthly.

-Another option if you can’t pay anything at all is to stream on Viz, which has both Naruto and Naruto Shippuden as well, both subbed and dubbed versions; the downside is that the free watching is ad-supported.
+Another option if you can’t pay anything at all is to stream on Tubi, which only has Naruto (not Naruto Shippuden), only in subbed format (not dubbed), and advertisements.

-If you have the patience to sit through several 30-second ads every episode, this might be good enough for you.
+If you have the patience to sit through several 30-second ads every episode, this might be good enough for you—but you’ll need to find another option once you reach Naruto Shippuden.

 Otherwise (Not Recommended)